gillesmaes/python-selve-http/README.rst

 |PyPI version|

 A simple Python API for controlling RF Blinds / shutters / awning from selve using a USB-RF Gateway.
 All devices according to the specification are supported.
-Olso integrated are two Threads which monitor an in- and output queue.
+Also integrated are two Threads which monitor an in- and output queue.
-If you want to send an asyn command, just use the writeQueue. readQueue momentarily only reads events from the serial port and does not process them (tbd).
+If you want to send an async command, just use the writeQueue. readQueue momentarily only reads events from the serial port and does not process them (tbd).

 The complete protocol specification can be found at `selve <https://www.selve.de/de/service/software-updates/service-entwicklungstool-commeo-usb-rf-gateway/>`_